-- (a) For the purposes of this article, "family member" means individuals referred to in the Compassionate Care Leave Regulation OIC 738/2006, approved and ordered October 20, 2006. - (b) Upon request, the Society will grant an employee compassionate leave pursuant to Part 6 of the British Columbia Employment Standards Act for a period up to eight weeks of unpaid leave to provide care or support to a family member if a medical practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks or such other period as may be prescribed after the date the certificate is issued or, if the leave began before the date the certificate was issued, the date the leave began. - (c) The employee must give the Society a copy of the certificate as soon as practicable. - (d) An employee may begin the compassionate care leave no earlier than the first day of the week in which the period under 25.18(b) begins. - (e) A compassionate care leave ends on the last day of the week in which the earlier of the following occurs:
+- (a) For the purposes of this article, "family member" means individuals referred to in Section 52.1 of the BC Employment Standards Act. - (b) Upon request, the Society will grant an employee compassionate care leave pursuant to the British Columbia Employment Standards Act for a period up to 27 weeks of unpaid leave to provide care or support to a family member if a medical practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks or such other period as may be prescribed after the date the certificate is issued or, if the leave began before the date the certificate was issued, the date the leave began. - (c) The employee must give the Society a copy of the certificate as soon as practicable. - (d) An employee may begin the compassionate care leave no earlier than the first day of the week in which the period under 25.18(b) begins. - (e) A compassionate care leave ends on the last day of the week in which the earlier of the following occurs:

-- (1) the family member dies; - (2) the expiration of 26 weeks or other prescribed period from the date the leave began. - (f) A compassionate leave must be taken in units of one or more weeks. - (g) If an employee takes a compassionate care leave and the family member to whom the leave applies does not die within the period referred to in the medical certificate, the employee may take a further leave after obtaining a new medical certificate in accordance with 25.18(b) and Sections 25.18(c) to (f) apply to further leave.
+- (1) the family member dies; - (2) the expiration of 52 weeks or other prescribed period from the date the leave began. - (f) A compassionate leave must be taken in units of one or more weeks. - (g) If an employee takes a compassionate care leave and the family member to whom the leave applies does not die within the period referred to in the medical certificate, the employee may take a further leave after obtaining a new medical certificate in accordance with 25.18(b) and Sections 25.18(c) to (f) apply to further leave.